oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE4.md

 ![](./images/jenkins-adding-creds-kube-service-acc-1.png)

 5. Next, click on *Add Credentials* again.
 This time we are going to add **OCIR** credentials.
 Please input as shown below replace username and password with your own values:

+**Note: Ask your instructor for your TENANCY NAMESPACE.
+If you are using your own tenancy, got to Adminstration > Tenancy Details and copy the Object Namespace**

 + Kind - **Username with password**
-+ Username - **{tenancy/username}**. *For me it's gse00013828 from my tenancy and api.user for my user.
++ Username - **{namespace/username}**. *For me it's gse00013828 from my tenancy namespace and api.user for my user.
 Therefore username should be gse00013828/api.user.*
 + password - **Auth Token** *This was generated during the initial setup* ID - **ocir-credentials** *This ID is very important.
 You will need it in the of the Jenkinfile in later steps*
 + Description - **ocir credentials** *You can write your own description*